 What is fronting?

-Fronting is when someone claims to be the car’s main driver, but someone else is using it more often.
+Fronting is if you claim to be the car’s main driver, but the additional driver uses it more often.
 Often a more experienced driver (usually a parent) falsely insures the car in their own name, but a younger, less experienced, driver (their child) is actually the main driver.

 If you give your insurance provider false information to reduce the cost of your premiums, your policy could be invalidated.
-What’s more, car insurance fronting is fraud and you could be prosecuted – so don’t risk it.
+What’s more, car insurance fronting is fraud and you could be prosecuted.

 How can I be sure I’m not fronting?